A sex symbol of the food world

 In spring, favorite varieties from Ranier to Bing cherries turn grocers shelves shades of pink and crimson, calling shoppers with their glossy skins and promise of sweet flesh.
 Only available for one short season, the cherry’s scarcity adds to its attraction.

-Invite a shining pint full to take that a tumble from the shelf into your grocery cart and carried home with care to protect the claret fruit’s delicate skin.
+Invite a shining pint full to take that a tumble from the shelf into your grocery cart and carried home with care to protect the delicate skin of your sexy cherries.

 The aphrodisiac benefits of cherries